-Because a self-billed invoice cannot evidence your entitlement to input tax if the supplier is not VAT-registered, it is advisable for the agreement to include:
+You can’t claim the VAT back on a self-billed invoice you have raised if the supplier is not VAT-registered, so it is advisable for the agreement to include:

-the supplier’s agreement that he will notify the self-biller if he ceases to be registered, transfers his business as a going concern or becomes registered under another VAT number.
+the supplier’s agreement that he will tell the self-biller if he

-And because your self-billed invoice replaces your supplier’s sales invoice it is helpful for the agreement to:
+Your self-billed invoice replaces your supplier’s sales invoice, so it is helpful for the agreement to:

 make it clear if you intend to outsource responsibility for issuing the self-bills to a third party, such as an accounting bureau.